-- 5.2 The Crown must transfer the fee simple estate in a transfer property to Te Kāhui: - 5.2.1 subject to, and where applicable with the benefit of: - (a) the disclosed encumbrances affecting or benefiting the property (as they may be varied by a non-material variation, or a material variation entered into under paragraph 5.18.4(a)); and - (b) any additional encumbrances affecting or benefiting the property entered into by the Crown under paragraph 5.18.4(b); and - 5.2.2 if the property is a leaseback property, subject to the Crown leaseback in relation to the property. - 5.3 The Crown must pay any survey and registration costs required to transfer the fee simple estate in a transfer property to Te Kāhui.
+- 5.2 The Crown must transfer the fee simple estate in a transfer property to the governance entity - 5.2.1 subject to, and where applicable with the benefit of, - (a) the disclosed encumbrances affecting or benefiting the property (as they may be varied by a variation entered into under paragraph 5.18.4(a));and - (b) any additional encumbrances affecting or benefiting the property entered into by the Crown under paragraph 5.18.4(b); and - (c) any additional encumbrances entered into by the Crown under clause 6.9.2; and - 5.2.2 if the property is a leaseback property, subject to the Crown leaseback in relation to the property. - 5.3 The Crown must pay any survey and registration costs required to transfer the fee simple estate in a transfer property to the governance entity.